wp-plugins/wc-cancel-order/readme.txt

 == Frequently Asked Questions ==

-= Admin or Customer Not receiving the request notification mail ? = woocommerce has added the mail action ("woocommerce email actions") in upcoming woocommerce version 3.0 , so simply you have to wait till woocommerce version 3.0 release or just need to edit the woocommerce core file and add the action in woocommerce core file.
 = having issue or need help with WC Cancel Order plugin ? = Just write at plugin support forum.